AshwinHarishP/Python-Projects/README.md

 8. **Password Generator:**
    - Create strong and secure passwords effortlessly.

+9. **Banking Management Application**

+   - A simple web application built with Flask and Bootstrap for managing bank accounts.
+Users can create new accounts, deposit and withdraw money, view balances, and see a list of all accounts.

 ## How to Run:

 1. Clone the repository to your local machine.